 II.
 Risks Associated with the Medicine and Activities to Minimise or Further Characterise the Risks

-Important risks of selpercatinib, together with measures to minimise such risks and the proposed studies for learning more about selpercatinib's risks, are outlined below.
+Important risks of selpercatinib, together with measures to minimise such risks and the proposed studies for learning more about selpercatinib's risks, are outlined in this section.

 Measures to minimise the risks identified for medicinal products can be: